-- This project is functionally complete but there are a few punch-list items to complete such as landscaping, etc.
+- This project is functionally complete but there are a few punch-list items to complete.

 - WSDOT awarded the contract to Tri-State Construction.
 Construction began January 2011.

 - Traffic over I-5 from US 12 or Old Highway 99 is on the new bridge across I-5.

 - Three lanes of I-5 are open to traffic in each direction at 70 MPH.

 - Six new cameras came online in December 2012 between Grand Mound and Maytown.

 Why is WSDOT